Browse Exhibits (7 total)

 This exhibit provides an overview of Atiyeh's life and a sampling of the rich documentary history within the Victor Atiyeh Papers at the Pacific University Archives.
 The complete collection includes more than fifty boxes of letters, photographs, documents and memorabilia.

 This collection brings together archival material on the history of Boxer, Pacific University's mascot.
 Clippings and other documents illustrate Boxer's history from the time his statue was donated to Pacific in the 1890s through his disappearance in 1970 and after.

 Cyrus Walker, born December 7, 1838, was the oldest son of the early Oregon Territory missionaries Elkanah and Mary Richardson Walker.
 He grew up at Tshimakain in the 1830s-40s, where he learned the native Spokane language.
 After joining the U.S. army during the Civil War and then attempting to make a living as a farmer, he worked for many years at Warm Springs Indian Agency.
 In his last years, he became deeply involved in memoralizing Oregon's early pioneer history.
 These letters, documents and clippings shed light on his experiences, with rich descriptions of life at Warm Springs in the 1880s-1890s.
 This collection was donated to Pacific University by Betty Thorn, a descendant of the Walkers.
-Note: this online exhibit is under active construction.

 The Lymans were a family of early Oregon settlers who were active as missionaries, teachers and writers.
 Several of their family members were teachers or students at Pacific University in Forest Grove.
 This online exhibits includes letters between the Lyman family and their friends between the years of 1846 to 1883.
 The transcriptions are courtesy of history majors at Pacific.